khakhalin/Dynamic-clamp-2018/reviews and responses.md

 ### Specific points:

-Introduction:
+> Introduction:

-Page 3, line 23: Sentences that begin "First" and "Second" need subjects
+> Page 3, line 23: Sentences that begin "First" and "Second" need subjects

+We now repeated "we asked" in both sentences, making "we" the subject.

-Page 3, line 34: "spikiness" -> not a precise word.
+> Page 3, line 34: "spikiness" -> not a precise word.
 "Changes in f-I curve", perhaps?
 Or "Average firing rate"?

-Page 3: "traces left by multi sensory stimuli in the tectum of freely behaving tadpoles" -> unclear what is meant by the this sentence until later; suggest re-word
+> Page 3: "traces left by multi sensory stimuli in the tectum of freely behaving tadpoles" -> unclear what is meant by the this sentence until later; suggest re-word